grexrr/scavenger.PuzzleAgent/README.md

 ### Jun.
 14 2025

-#### Epistemic Layer – Initial Planning Integration
+#### Epistemic Layer - Initial Planning Integration

 * Introduced two foundational classes:

   * `EpistemicStateManager`: models player knowledge by tracking solved landmark IDs and extracting semantic themes.
-  * `EpistemicPlanner`: evaluates the novelty of a landmark by comparing its metadata to the player’s known types and topics.
+  * `EpistemicPlanner`: evaluates the novelty of a landmark by comparing its metadata to the player's known types and topics.

 * The planner returns a JSON object indicating: